A differential-geometric analysis of the Bergman representative map: A generalization of the Lu theorem

-\textit{Acknowledgements}: The author would like to express his deep gratitude to Professor Kang-Tae Kim for valuable guidance and encouragements, and to Professor J.P.
+The author would like to express his deep gratitude to Professor Kang-Tae Kim for valuable guidance and encouragements, and to Professor J.P.
 Demailly for pointing out the relevance of \cite{Demailly1982,Demailly1994}.
+The author also would like to thank the referees for their valuable comments.
 This work is part of author's Ph.D. dissertation at Pohang University of Science and Technology.